rwpogge/modsView/README.md

 ### Version 2

-This is the current operational version of modsView to support MODS1+MODS2 Binocular operations

 <dl>
 <dt>Version 2.2.1 (2022 Nov 11) - Python 3 version
 <dd>Now only supporting Python 3, and made changes to XPA commands needed to match